 Join us at Bellevue's Four on the Fourth 4k Dog Jog & Walk!
-The fun starts at 9 a.m.
-Wednesday, July 4th at Ashwood Park in Downtown Bellevue to benefit Seattle Humane.
+The fun starts at 9:00 am on Thursday, July 4th, at Ashwood Park in Downtown Bellevue to benefit Seattle Humane.
 Funds raised at this event support adoptions, a pet food bank and our education programs at Seattle Humane.
 Click here to learn more and register today!

 - UPDATE IDENTIFICATION

 The biggest risk of all during this holiday is that pets will get loose and become lost.
 Even if a pet is secured inside, the sound of fireworks can cause extreme panic – sometimes causing them to even break through glass windows.
 Make sure your pets are microchipped and wearing identification tags.
 Call to confirm your pet’s veterinarian and the microchip company has your current address and phone numbers.

 Seattle Humane offers microchipping services for qualified income pet owners.
 Click here to learn more.

 Founded in 1897, Seattle Humane proudly promotes the human-animal bond by saving and serving pets in need.
 We provide adoption services 7 days a week, plus pet workshops and training, a pet food bank, a low-fee spay/neuter surgery program, humane teen club, a visiting pets program and more.
 Seattle Humane is located in Bellevue, at 13212 SE Eastgate Way.
 For directions and more information, visit www.seattlehumane.org or call (425) 641-0080.

 Our pet sponsor.